 My mind kicked in to gear and reminded me – You aren’t like these guys and you are not one of them.
 You are different.
 And that’s okay dude.
 Really, it’s okay.

-From that moment forward I was less interested in trying to impress them but stayed focused on trying to get to know them.
+From that moment forward I was less interested in trying to impress them.
+Though I did stay focused on trying to get to know them.
 I was committed to just being myself and approach this unique meeting with the same usual Ripple approach I use with just about everyone.
 If that wasn’t enough for them then they could feel free to look elsewhere because I wasn’t going to compromise my authenticity for them.

 We all face situations where we might compromise ourselves to gain acceptance from a spouse, friend, co-worker or boss.
 It’s those moments of truth that we must ask ourselves is it worth it?
 Is it worth gaining someone’s acceptance if what they are really getting is a fraud?

 The right people show up in your life exactly when they are supposed to.
 Don’t screw it up by compromising your values to try and further impress them.
 People will eventually see through the veil.
 Then when they see you’ve been acting as something you are not, they won’t ever trust you again.
 And of course you will undoubtedly miss a great opportunity for a great relationship.

 It’s true in life, business, romance and friendship.